North Korea spy satellite launch fails as rocket falls into the sea | Technology

 South Korea's military said the North Korean rocket had “an abnormal flight” before it fell in the water.
 Japan's Chief Cabinet Secretary Hirokazu Matsuno told reporters that no object was believed to have reached space.

-The U.N. imposed economic sanctions on North Korea over its previous satellite and ballistic missile launches.
-But it did not impose new sanctions over recent tests because China and Russia, permanent council members now locked in confrontations with the U.S., have blocked attempts to toughen the sanctions.
+The U.N. imposed economic sanctions on North Korea over its previous satellite and ballistic missile launches, but has not responded to recent tests because China and Russia, permanent council members now locked in confrontations with the U.S., have blocked attempts to toughen sanctions.

+Seoul's military said it boosted military readiness in coordination with the United States, and Japan said it prepared to respond to any emergency.
+The U.S. said it will take all necessary measures to ensure the security of the American homeland and the defense of South Korea and Japan.

-Matsuno said North Korea's repeated missile launches pose serious threats to the peace and safety of Japan, the region and the international community.
-Japanese Defense Minister Yasukazu Hamada said Japan plans to keep the missile defense systems deployed to Japanese southern islands and in the southwestern waters in place until June 11, which is the end of North Korea's stated launch window.
-The South's capital of Seoul issued alerts over public loudspeakers and cellphone text messages telling residents to prepare for evacuation after the launch was detected.
-Japan activated a missile warning system for Okinawa prefecture in southwestern Japan, in the rocket's suspected path.
-Both the alerts in Okinawa and Seoul were later lifted.
+South Korea's capital, Seoul, issued alerts over public loudspeakers and cellphone text messages telling residents to prepare for evacuation after the launch was detected, and Japan activated a missile warning system for Okinawa prefecture in southwestern Japan, in the rocket's suspected path.

 “Please evacuate into buildings or underground,” the Japanese alert said.